simplinx-ltd/node-log-notify/README.md

 ```

 ### Database
-Node Log Notify uses SQLiteDB by default config.
-If you want to connect a MySQL Database you can change db config as like follows in your config file that is your extracted.
+node-log-notify uses SQLiteDB by default.
+If you want to use a MySQL database you can change db config like below;

 ```
 "db": {